 Dropship on Amazon.

-Dropshipping is a great way to run a shop without having to stock products.
-This can be done by setting up a Shopify site or an Amazon seller account.
-When someone orders from you, the supplier fills the order and ships it to the buyer.
-No stock to worry about, no storage, and no figuring out how to get rid of excess products.
+Dropshipping is a great way to run a shop without stocking products.
+Just open a Shopify site or an Amazon seller account, and when someone orders from you, the supplier fills the order and ships it to the buyer.
+There is no stock to worry about, no storage, and no figuring out how to get rid of excess products.

 Create a course.

 Use your skills from work or favorite hobby to create an online course.
 Courses can be PDF documents, videos, or a mix.
-There are a ton of great teaching platforms, including Teachable, Skillshare, and Click4Course.com, to name a few.
+There are many great teaching platforms, including Teachable, Skillshare, and Click4Course.com, to name a few.

 You don’t have to have a website to participate in affiliate marketing.
 You can use an email list, Pinterest, or other social media to promote the products you want to sell.
-I love it because I can make sales without having to create a product myself, since I don’t have the time to.
+I love it because I can make sales without creating a product myself since I don’t have the time.

 If you’re interested in learning more about affiliate marketing, check out Michelle’s course, Making Sense of Affiliate Marketing.
-She pulls in over $100,000 a month and has created an amazing step-by-step guide on the ins and outs of affiliate marketing.
+She pulls in over $100,000 a month and has created a fantastic step-by-step guide on the ins and outs of affiliate marketing.

 Create a youtube channel and earn ad money.

-We all have a zillion videos on our phones of our kids, spouses or friends doing funny or crazy things.
-Or, do a video of a skill that you use for work or on a hobby that you’d be doing anyway.
+We all have a zillion videos on our phones of our kids, spouses, or friends doing funny or crazy things.
+Or, do a video of a skill you use for work or on a hobby you’d be doing anyway.
 Then, turn that video into money by uploading them to YouTube.

 Once you hit enough subscribers and views, you can start to run ads on the videos.
 You get paid for views of the ads as well as clicks.

-Have you started working on a passive income idea?
+Have you started working on a passive income idea to build up your savings account?
 If so, is it one of these or something else?
 Let me know in the comments below!